 Step 4: Add 325g of self-raising flour.
 Mix it into the wet mixture then use your hands to press it together into a ball of dough.
 If the dough is too dry, add a splash of milk.
 If it's too wet, add more self-raising flour.

-Step 5: Roughly chop a large bar of milk chocolate and a large bar of white chocolate and gently knead the chunks into the dough.
+Step 5: Break 400g of milk and white chocolate into segments then gently knead the them into the dough.

 Step 6: Divide the dough into 10 equal-sized pieces and roll each piece into a ball.
-Place the balls onto your baking tray, with a lot of space in between to allow for spreading.
+Place the balls onto your baking tray, with plenty of space in between to allow for spreading.
 I find 4-5 per tray works best.

 Step 8: Leave the cookies to cool completely before removing them from the tray.